Bulgaria at the FIFA World Cup: 1994 FIFA World Cup

 Certainly one of the most important dates in Bulgarian football history is 17 November 1993, when Emil Kostadinov scored two goals to beat France in Paris, allowing Bulgaria to qualify for the World Cup in the United States in 1994.
 Under the management of Dimitar Penev, the Bulgarians, led by players such as Hristo Stoichkov, Yordan Letchkov, and Krasimir Balakov — along with a multitude of other talented players remembered in Bulgaria as the "Golden Generation" — made a strong impression by reaching the semi-finals.
 They entered Group D with Argentina, Nigeria, and Greece.
 Before that, the Bulgarians hadn't won a single match in five World Cup finals appearances.
 The first match ended with a 3–0 defeat by Nigeria.
 Despite the bad start, the team won 4–0 against World Cup-debuting featherweights Greece and 2–0 against Argentina.
 Argentina had actually been winning the group going into injury-time.
 A 91st-minute strike from Nasko Sirakov, however, meant that they dropped two places and finished third.
 Bulgaria continued to the next round, where they faced Mexico.
 The match ended 1–1 and after no goals were scored in extra time, penalties would decide which team would go through.
 Team captain Borislav Mihaylov made a good performance saving two of the penalty kicks.
 Bulgaria won 3–1 on penalties with Mihaylov becoming the hero for the Bulgarian team.
 In the quarter-finals, Bulgaria faced Germany.
 Lothar Matthäus scored from a penalty.
 The Bulgarians, however, managed to turn the game over with two goals by Hristo Stoichkov and Yordan Letchkov, giving them a 2–1 win and recording one of the most memorable wins for the team.
 Millions of Bulgarians celebrated this win in the Bulgarian capital city of Sofia and other Bulgarian cities.
 Having reached the semi-finals, this was the best Bulgarian performance in the World Cup.
 In the semi-finals, they lost 2–1 to Italy.
-The third-place match was lost to Sweden, 4–0, and Bulgaria eventually finished in fourth place.
+The match for third place was lost to Sweden, 4–0, and Bulgaria eventually finished in fourth place.
 Hristo Stoichkov was awarded the Golden Boot as the top scorer in the tournament with six goals (shared with Oleg Salenko).
 Krasimir Balakov was named in the all-star team along with Stoichkov.

 Starting 11: GK-Mihaylov(c); RB-Kiryakov/Kremenliev, CB/SW-Hubchev, CB-Ivanov, LB-Tsvetanov; DM-Yankov, CM-Lechkov, CM-Balakov, AM/CF-Sirakov/Borimirov; CF/RW-Kostadinov, CF/LW-Stoichkov.